SonalSavaliya/Python-RESTful-service-with-Docker/README.md

 # Python-RESTful-service-with-Docker

 Created a Python RESTful services using Flask and use docker to run this application.
+You can watch a video for this work here: https://www.youtube.com/watch?v=gHesVhDdf8I

 Docker Installation, install Dockertoolbox for windows: https://docs.docker.com/toolbox/toolbox_install_windows/